Everton (footballer, born 1988): Paraná

-Desportivo Brasil
+Éverton began his football career at the age of 13, when he joined the youth academy of Paraná.
+Five years later, in 2007, he stood out in the Copa São Paulo de Juniores.
+Zetti, then the head coach of Paraná's first team, quickly promoted him to the professional squad.
+During the 2007 Brazilian Championship, he was called up to the Brazil U-20 national team for the FIFA U-20 World Cup, held in July 2007 in Canada.
+Having performed well in the tournament, he drew the attention of Internacional.
+However, Paraná managed to keep him until the end of the season.
+After being relegated to Serie B in 2007, Paraná transferred Éverton to Flamengo.

 Flamengo (loan)

-On August 19, 2008, Everton joined Brazilian Série A club Flamengo.
-On August 31, 2008, he debuted for Flamengo already playing in the first team, in the Fla-Flu derby, when his club and Fluminense drew 2–2 for the Brazilian Série A.
+On 19 August 2008, Everton joined Série A club Flamengo.
+On 31 August 2008, he debuted for Flamengo already playing in the first team, in the Fla-Flu derby, when his club and Fluminense drew 2–2 for the Série A.

 In 2009, with coach Cuca Everton began playing as a left wing back replacing Juan for several matches.
-Also in 2009 he scored his first goal for Flamengo in the Brazilian Série A in a 3–1 win against Atlético Mineiro; besides the goal he managed to grab an assist, being one of the best players in that match.
+Also in 2009 he scored his first goal for Flamengo in the Série A in a 3–1 win against Atlético Mineiro; besides the goal he managed to grab an assist, being one of the best players in that match.

 Tigres UANL

 In January 2010 Everton signed his transfer to Tigres UANL for US$6 million, the third highest fee paid by a Mexican club.

 Botafogo (loan)

-In January 2011 Botafogo loaned Everton from UANL Tigres until the end of the year.
+In January 2011 Botafogo loaned Everton from Tigres UANL until the end of the year.